auxon/Qactive/README.md

 ## Getting Started
 Qactive is a set of .NET class libraries that you can reference in your projects.
 NuGet is recommended.

+The source code contains an [Examples](https://github.com/RxDave/Qactive/tree/master/Examples) folder containing projects that show various usages of Qactive, from a simple query over a timer to a real-time chat application.

 ### To run the examples:
 1. Run _QbservableServer.exe_.
   1. The server will start hosting example Qbservable services as soon as the console application begins.